-Maple Street is located in an urbanized Fayetteville area in Arkansas.
+Maple Street is in an urbanized area in Fayetteville Arkansas.
 Fayetteville is a college town of 93,943 located in Northwest Arkansas.
-Fayetteville is the largest city in the Fayetteville-Springdale-Rogers Metropolitan Statistical Area with a region-wide 2019 population of 546,725.4 Maple Street is a central east/west connector that runs through Federally-designated Area а of Persistent Poverty and Historically Disadvantaged Community along the northern boundary of the University of Arkansas main campus.
+Fayetteville is the largest city in the Fayetteville-Springdale-Rogers Metropolitan Statistical Area with a region-wide 2019 population of 546,725.4 Maple Street is a central east/west connector that is bordered on the north by Federally-designated а Area of Persistent Poverty and Historically Disadvantaged Community along the northern boundary of the University of Arkansas main campus.
 This section of Maple Street from Gregg Ave. west to Garland Ave. provides a critical link connecting the UA campus to the regional active transportation network, Wilson Park, downtown Fayetteville and densely populated off-campus housing.
-The University of Arkansas, the state's flagship land grant institution established in 1871 with a 2021 student enrollment of 29,068.5 The University of Arkansas primary campus sits on Maple
+The University of Arkansas, the state's flagship land grant institution established in 1871 with a 2021 student enrollment of 29,068.5 The University of Arkansas primary campus sits on